Grade 2, P.S. 37

 Each of the winners received four tickets to the “Radio City Christmas Spectacular” and complimentary 10-trip PATH SmartLink cards, provided by the Port Authority, to get the winners and their families to and from the show.
 The Port Authority also gave the winners $50 American Express Gift cards.
 The winners also received art supplies from the Jersey City Visual and Performing Arts Department and Jersey City Board of Education.

-Through a partnership between PATH and the Jersey City Board of Education’s Visual and Performing Arts Program.
-Students, under the guidance of their art teachers, submitted approximately 500 holiday posters to PATH for judging.
+Through a partnership between PATH and the Jersey City Board of Education’s Visual and Performing Arts and under the guidance of their art teachers, students submitted approximately 500 holiday posters to PATH for judging.